An exceptional educational experience for all

 Inclusion and Guidance

 We recognise that every learner’s journey is unique.
-Each pupil receives individual guidance to ensure their chosen subjects are ambitious, accessible, and aligned with their aspirations.
+All pupils receive individual guidance to ensure their pathway and subject choices are: ambitious, accessible, and aligned with future aspiration.

-Where pupils require additional support — we work closely with families to ensure that appropriate and meaningful options are available.
+Where additional support is required, we work closely with families to ensure that appropriate and meaningful options are available.

 Further Information